realShailendra/SkyCast-/README.md

-# 🌤️ React Weather App
+# 🌤️ SkyCast - React Weather App

 A sleek and simple weather application built using **React.js** that allows users to get real-time weather updates for any city worldwide.